 I set off at noon.
 The Sea to Sky Highway between Squamish and Horseshoe Bay has loud, heavy traffic requiring my full attention.
 The spectacular views of Beautiful British Columbia go mostly unappreciated.

 Surface streets take me to Grin Technologies headquarters in Vancouver.
-My bike is practically a rolling show-room for Grin: regenerative braking–capable All Axle hub motor, airline-friendly LiGo+ batteries, buttery-smooth Phaserunner motor controller, and the brains to tie it all together – a Cycle Analyst running solar firmware.
+My bike is a rolling show-room for Grin: regenerative braking–capable All Axle hub motor, airline-friendly LiGo+ batteries, buttery-smooth Phaserunner motor controller, and the brains to tie it all together – a Cycle Analyst running solar firmware.